pudeIko/piva/docs/source/dataloaders.rst

     :align: center
     :alt: Image not found.

 .. note::
-    The advantage of such approach is that ``piva_dataloader_importer.py`` module and **CustomDataloaders** can be stored in arbitrary directory, without `digging` into :mod:`piva` package.
-Moreover, once correctly implemented, instead of loading it manually or reinstalling the whole package, loader will be automatically imported at the beginning of each :mod:`piva` session and available to a user right away.
+    The advantage of this approach is that the ``piva_dataloader_importer.py`` module and **CustomDataloaders** can be stored in any directory, without modifying the :mod:`piva` package.
+Moreover, once correctly implemented, the loader will be automatically imported at the beginning of each :mod:`piva` session and available to the user immediately.

-Everyone is highly encouraged to share tested, self-written data loaders with the world by adding it to :mod:`piva`'s source code.
-This is ideally done `directly through github  <https://github.com/pudeIko/piva>`_ or alternatively by contacting the development team:
+We encourage everyone to share their tested, self-written data loaders with the community by adding them to :mod:`piva`'s source code.
+This can be done ideally `directly through GitHub <https://github.com/pudeIko/piva>`_ or alternatively by contacting the development team:

 .. include:: contact.rst